openzipkin/zipkin-aws/reporter-xray-udp/README.md

 Note that, unlike `AsyncReporter`, this reporter attempts to encode and send the span immediately on the calling thread.
-As UDP is used, there is no latency in waiting for the daemon to accept and respond to the data.
+As UDP is used, there is no time spent waiting for a response.
+However, this is still a blocking I/O operation, so extra concurrency considerations may be required if using this reporter in an asynchronous framework that expects I/O operations not to block.

 ## Configuration